 During the recent 30th anniversary of the DOST’s Science Education Institute (SEI), Acala was one of the speakers, narrating his struggles inside a packed room at Philippine International Convention Center (PICC) in Pasay City.

 “Life was really hard before,” he said in an interview after the event.
 “The DOST scholarship made me what I am today.”

-“My father only reached Grade 4, my mother is illiterate, she can’t read or write.
-Thus, my assignments in school I was unable to ask them for help, unlike other parents (who help their children in their school homework).
-So, my hardships became the instrument for me to study harder.”
+“My father only reached Grade 4, my mother is illiterate and can’t read or write.
+Thus, in my assignments in school, I was unable to ask them for help unlike other parents (who help their children in their school homework).
+So, my hardships became the instrument for me to study harder,” he said.

 He is obviously proud of his accomplishment.
 He is now a member of the faculty of Mathematics Department of MSU.

-Nestor expressed hope that the students in Marawi City, particularly with what happened (referring to the Maute/Abu Sayyaf siege of the city that started on May 23) could have the same opportunity.
-“I hope they will be given opportunity like what I had because there are many bright students there waiting to be discovered and assisted.”
+He expressed hope that the students in Marawi City, particularly with what happened (referring to the Maute/Abu Sayyaf siege of the city that started on May 23) could have the same opportunity.
+“I hope they will be given opportunity like what I had because there are many bright students there waiting to be discovered and assisted,” he said.